 [Suggested Product: Sweet Dreams] SweetDreams is a natural magnesium-based sleep supplement, designed to promote natural sleep, the key time when the skin is renewing and hormones are balancing.

 As is the case with in the world of nutrition, the rise of the predominantly plant-based diet is likely to spill more and more into the skincare world.
 Not only does this benefit the environment but there is significant and growing evidence to support a largely plant-based lifestyle in general skin health.

-Skincare products that are formulated with specialised natural herbal methods are now going to be even more mainstream as bigger companies come on board with understanding the importance of this.
+Skincare products that are formulated with specialized natural herbal methods are now going to be even more mainstream as bigger companies come on board with understanding the importance of this.
 We have also been very conscious in this direction with our products being Vegan and manufactured in an environment of love and care.
-All of Dr David Jack products are vegan!
+All of Dr. David Jack's products are vegan!

 5- At home/Wearable skincare tech